simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 ## Additions:
 **This script adds, removes, and changes settings on your system.
 Please review the script before running it.**
 - Browsers will have additional extentions installed to aid in privacy and security.
-See [here](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/11) for additional information.
+ - See [here](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/11) for additional information.
-- To aid in automating Windows Updates the PowerShell [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/2.0.0.4) will be added to your system.
+- To aid in automating Windows Updates the PowerShell [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/2.0.0.4) module will be added to your system.

 ## STIGS/SRGs Applied:
 - [Adobe Reader Pro DC Classic V1R3](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_Adobe_Acrobat_Pro_DC_Continuous_V1R2_STIG.zip)